 We’re concerned for young people’s safety both on and off site, so the Gate Team will not only be checking that those accessing the site during the week have legitimate reason to do so, but also checking that any young people attempting to leave site do so safely.
 Due to the lack of safe pedestrian access off site, delegates under 18 will be strongly discouraged from leaving the site during the event week and will be instructed to bring their Group Coordinator to the main gate if wishing to do so.
 We hope that all responsible adults will dissuade their young people from leaving the site in the light of the fast-moving traffic on the surrounding ‘A’ roads.

-A professional team provides First Aid cover on site and we have a Fire Officer in attendance throughout the event, with appropriate arrangements made with the emergency services, should an accident occur.
+A professional team provides medical cover on site and we have a Fire Officer in attendance throughout the event, with appropriate arrangements made with the emergency services, should an accident occur.
 And, of course, we make sure all sporting activities are carefully supervised with appropriate safety equipment.

 We ask everyone booked into newday to wear a numbered wristband during the event.
 This ensures we can identify easily anyone not booked in, as well as all those who are – important in case of injury or accident.
 Those visiting for the day are also given wristbands to wear.
 In addition, all newday servers and contractors are given identity badges to wear on site.

-We have a Child Protection Coordinator on site, whose role is to be available for advice and training, both for young people, their supervising adults and event servers.
-All our servers are asked to adhere to the newday Child Protection Policy and must have undergone a Criminal Records Bureau check.
-Of course, this also applies to anyone joining the Ministry Team, who pray for young people when requested.
+We have a Safeguarding Coordinator on site, whose role is to be available for advice and training, both for young people, their supervising adults and event servers.
+All our servers are asked to adhere to the newday Child Protection Policy and must have undergone a Disclosure & Barring Service (DBS) check.
+Of course, this also applies to everyone joining the Ministry Team, who pray for young people when requested.
 All servers wear appropriate identification.

-All this and more is available in this pdf for you to print and keep.
+All this and more is available in a pdf for you to print and keep - download it here.